gbmhunter/blog/content/electronics/teardowns/cavro-xl3000-8-port-syringe-pump-teardown/index.md

 {{< img src="dip-switch-sw2-configuration-cavro-xl3000-syringe-pump.png" caption="The DIP switch settings for SW2 on the XL-3000 syringe pump"  width="80px" >}}

-To get it running, the only setting I had to change was DIP switch 2 on SW2, from ON to OFF.
+To get it running, the only setting I had to change was DIP switch 2 (`SW2`), from `ON` to `OFF`.
 This changed the message protocol from OEM to DT, allowing simple, no checksum needed comms from a terminal program on a PC.

 {{< img src="the-dip-switch-sw2-on-the-syringe-pump.jpg" caption="The DIP switch (SW2) on the XL-3000 syringe pump." width="700px" >}}